Roof Inspection Cost

 Choosing the right roof inspector helps ensure you receive accurate and reliable inspection results.
 Use the checklist below to confirm the inspector is suitably qualified and experienced.

-• Qualifications and memberships — Check for membership of relevant trade bodies or professional organisations (e.g., NFRC, CITB, or similar).
+• Are they qualified?
+Check for membership of relevant trade bodies or professional organisations (e.g., NFRC, CITB, or similar).
 If you need drone surveys or thermal imaging, confirm the inspector has the appropriate training and certification.

-• Insurance and legal requirements — Ensure they hold current public liability insurance, typically at least £2 million, and professional indemnity insurance to cover advice and recommendations.
+• Do they carry insurance?
+Ensure they hold current public liability insurance, typically at least £2 million, and professional indemnity insurance to cover advice and recommendations.

-• Experience and expertise — Ask about experience inspecting similar roofs, such as flat, pitched, slate, tiled, and older properties.
+• What is their roofing experience like?
+Ask about experience inspecting similar roofs, such as flat, pitched, slate, tiled, and older properties.
 Local knowledge of building regulations can also be beneficial.

-• Clear inspection scope — Confirm what the inspection includes, such as ground-level checks, roof access, loft inspections, photographs, and written reports.
+• Do they explain their roof inspection survey process?
+Confirm what the inspection includes, such as ground-level checks, roof access, loft inspections, photographs, and written reports.

-• Pricing and terms — Request a written quote that clearly explains what is included and highlights any potential additional costs.
+• Do they offer you a written quotation?
+Request a written quote that clearly explains what is included and highlights any potential additional costs.

-• Reviews and reputation — Check recent customer reviews and ratings to assess reliability, communication, and professionalism.
+• What are their customer reviews like?
+Check recent customer reviews and ratings on their MyJobQuote profile to assess reliability, communication, and professionalism.

 It’s usually sensible to compare around 3 quotes from local roof inspectors before deciding who to hire.